 Address: 2 Gözcü Sokak, Ulus, Ankara

-2. Anitkabir (Atatürk Mausoleum)
+2. Pay Your Respects at the Anitkabir (Atatürk Mausoleum)

-Ankara's most visited attraction is also Turkey's most important modern pilgrimage site.
+Ankara's most visited tourist attraction is also Turkey's most important modern pilgrimage site.
 Sitting on a hilltop, just to the west of the city center, is the mausoleum of Atatürk (Mustafa Kemal), the founder of the state of Turkey.